codac-team/codac/doc/doc/faq.rst

 | ... continuously and for any time :math:`t` in :math:`[t_0,t_f]`.
 | Since :math:`[\mathbf{b}]` is not a tube, its value is repeated for each contractor.

-The CN can manage the static constraint for any time in an efficient way.
+A :ref:`CN<sec-manual-solver>` can manage the static constraint for any time in an efficient way.
 This can be implemented in one line only:

 .. tabs::